 The following was submitted for publication by the California Desert Association of REALTORS®:

-Distressed properties including both short sales and foreclosures accounted for 23 percent of January sales this year compared to 45 percent in January 2012.
-Condo sales saw a huge reduction with only 15 percent distressed sales contributing to the total inventory sold compared to 38 percent of total sales in January 2012.
+Distressed properties including both short sales and foreclosures accounted for 23 percent of February sales this year compared to 42 percent in February 2012.
+Condo sales saw a reduction of 17 percent distressed sales compared to 24 percent in February 2012.